-NSW Fair Trading is responsible for inspection and review of the customer's drinking water infrastructure.
-FSO will liaise with NSW Fair Trading (or its delegate) to ensure that compliance has been achieved in accordance with WICA.
+NSW Fair Trading is responsible for inspection and review of the customer's drinking water infrastructure downstream of the Sydney Water connection point.

-- Appendix 4.1.1(a) Process Flow Diagram (Drinking Water) - Appendix 4.1.1(c) Drinking Water Reticulation Masterplan - 4.1.6 What volume of water is available from the proposed source?
+- Appendix 4.1.1(a) Process Flow Diagram (Drinking Water) - Appendix 4.1.1(c) Drinking Water Reticulation Masterplan

+4.1.6 What volume of water is available from the proposed source?
 Where applicable, please provide the capacity of the source and the (allowable) average daily extraction rate from the source.
 If there is more than one source, please provide the requested information for each of the sources.
 Where relevant, provide a copy of any agreements and/or licences to access the source water in Appendix 4.1.6.